tehw0lf/n8n-nodes-unix-socket-bridge/README.md

 ## 🔒 Security Notes

+- **🔐 Authentication**: Use hashed tokens for production environments to secure access
+- **⚡ Rate Limiting**: Built-in protection against abuse with configurable limits
+- **📏 Size Limits**: Request and response size limits prevent memory exhaustion attacks
-- **Command Allowlisting**: Only commands defined in your configuration can be executed
+- **✅ Command Allowlisting**: Only commands defined in your configuration can be executed
-- **Input Validation**: All parameters are validated against your configuration
+- **🔍 Input Validation**: All parameters validated against patterns and types
-- **Sandboxed Execution**: Commands run with restricted environment variables
+- **🗂️ Path Restrictions**: Executables must be in predefined allowed directories
+- **⏱️ Timeout Protection**: Commands have configurable timeouts to prevent hanging
+- **🔒 File Permissions**: Socket files created with restrictive permissions (600 by default)
-- **User Separation**: Consider running socket servers with limited user privileges
+- **👤 User Separation**: Run socket servers with limited user privileges (www-data recommended)
+- **🏖️ Sandboxed Execution**: Commands run with restricted environment variables

 ## 📝 License